CommodoreOS/PCUAE/README.md

 ======================================================

-You can load your own Games on THEC64 Carousel Amora v1.6.1 so add your own games in its carousel, game pack is now inclued with PCUAE AIO thats included with PCUAE Manager, I am looking to another option for that because you can not use TheCarousel Manhattan, it blocked, its down to how RGL designed it on THEA500 Mini, they designed it in a way to stop you doing it or any way adding them all therte games and files are hashed so inpossable unless someone with the know how redesigns its carousel, I do not have enough experience to do it myself, I am not a coder.
+You can load your own Games on THEC64 Carousel Amora v1.6.1 so add your own games in its carousel, game pack is now inclued with PCUAE AIO thats included with PCUAE Manager.

 Quick Info On Modes